JimDesu/basis-lang/spec.md

 ```
 .fail
 .fail Name
+.fail Name <- payload
-.fail Name: payload
+.fail Name <<- payload
 ```

-A bare `.fail` produces a payload-less, message-less failure. `.fail Name` produces a failure carrying message `Name` with no payload. `.fail Name: payload` produces a failure carrying message `Name` with the value of `payload` as its payload; the typechecker requires that `payload`'s type satisfy the concept bound to `Name` (&sect;4.7).
+A bare `.fail` produces a payload-less, message-less failure. `.fail Name` produces a failure carrying message `Name` with no payload. `.fail Name <- payload` produces a failure carrying message `Name` owning the value of `payload` as its payload; `.fail Name <<- payload` carries a *view* of the payload, admissible only where the view survives the transport &mdash; &Phi; outlives the frame, so a viewed local is rejected by the region-escape ceiling exactly as any escaping view is (&sect;&sect;4.14, 7.21).
+The typechecker requires that `payload`'s type satisfy the concept bound to `Name` (&sect;4.7).
+The construction is the message-value surface of &sect;4.14 launched on the failure transport.

 The `.fail` directive is itself a `!`-call: its post-call lattice state is `failing(!)` carrying the propagating set `{Name}` (or empty, for bare `.fail`).
 The next ordinary statement in the surrounding block is reachable only along the failure-skip path, which means: not at all, unless caught by a recovery context.

-Payload expressions whose surface contains `:` must be parenthesized to disambiguate them from a continuation of the `.fail` directive's syntax:
+The placement operator delimits the directive's head, so the payload is an ordinary expression with no continuation ambiguity; constructor-call payloads are parenthesized as constructor calls always are:

 ```
-.fail Net::Disconnected: (lastError: u)
+.fail Net::Disconnected <- (lastError: u)
 ```

-Without the parentheses, the parser cannot determine where the payload expression ends and a continuation of the directive begins.

-Two forms are explicitly disallowed: a `.fail` whose right-hand side is a raw value with no message (`.fail (a + b)` &mdash; a value cannot carry the role of a failure message), and a `.fail` that uses a payload type's name in message position (`.fail Widget: x, y` &mdash; `Widget` is a type, not a message identifier; the constructor call `(Widget: x, y)` produces a payload value, but a separate message identifier is needed).
+Two forms are explicitly disallowed: a `.fail` whose right-hand side is a raw value with no message (`.fail (a + b)` &mdash; a value cannot carry the role of a failure message), and a `.fail` that uses a payload type's name in message position (`.fail Widget <- x` &mdash; `Widget` is a type, not a message identifier; a constructor call produces a payload value, but a separate message identifier is needed).
 Both are message-required-when-payload-present violations.

 Re-failing a recovered value &mdash; passing a `|`-with-spec-bound payload forward as the payload of a fresh failure &mdash; is an ordinary `.fail` invocation in the handler's frame; it requires an explicit message because the recovery binding captures only the payload, not the original message.
 The full mechanics are in &sect;4.10.